apple502j/yarn/CONVENTIONS.md

 Use `UpperCamelCase` for class names.
 Use `lowerCamelCase` for method names, variable names, and names of fields that are not both static and final.
 Use `UPPER_SNAKE_CASE` for names of fields that are both static and final.

-Method names should generally be verb phrases (`tick`, `getCarversForStep`), except for "withX", "toX", "fromX", "of" and builder methods.
+Method names should generally be verb phrases (`tick`, `getCarversForStep`), except for "withX", "toX", "fromX", "byX", "of", builder methods, and static methods constructing an instance of a class the method is not in.
+(See below for details.)
 Class names and non-boolean field and variable names should be noun phrases (`ChunkRegion`, `color`).
 Boolean field and variable names should always be adjective phrases or present tense verb phrases (`powered`, `canOpen`), avoiding the `is` and `has` prefixes when possible (`colored`, not `isColored` or `hasColor`).

 To make code as easy to read as possible, keep names in the natural language order.
 For example, a class representing a chest block entity should be named `ChestBlockEntity` rather than `BlockEntityChest`.
-Though prefix naming may be helpful for grouping classes together in an IDE's tree view, reading and writing code is done much more often than browsing files.
+Though prefix naming may be helpful for grouping classes together in an IDE's tree view, reading and writing code is done much more often than browsing files, and packages generally provide better grouping.

 ## Spelling